 Cranberry orange bread is made with dried sweetened cranberries, orange juice, egg, and walnuts.
-This quick bread is a great combination of sweet and tart and can be served for breakfast, brunch, an afternoon snack or with tea.
+This quick bread is a great combination of sweet and tart.
+Serve it for breakfast, brunch, an afternoon snack, or with tea.

 This is a recipe from my mom’s recipe collection and has been around for many years.
 One of the things I like the best is the big dark red pieces of cranberry make a visually interesting bread that looks good on the table.

 Orange juice in the batter makes it moist and also adds just a bit of tanginess to complement the sweetness of the bread.
 I would say because of the orange juice this is much less sweet tasting than many other recipes I have tried.

 The loaf bakes well and would make a nice gift for a new neighbor.
 This would also be a nice choice to make for a community bake sale or fund raiser.

 The chopped walnuts are optional, but do add to the flavoring of the bread.
 Chop them extra fine if you want to try to disguise the walnuts and still retain the flavor.

 Serve this with coffee, tea, or champagne and orange juice (a mimosa) for a great way to have a relaxing breakfast or brunch this weekend.